library(BigDataStatMeth)Working with HDF5 Matrices

 "

-Always keep samples in rows and features in columns.
-This is the standard convention in statistics and makes combining datasets much easier:
+Keep samples in rows and features in columns throughout your project.
+This is the standard convention in statistics and makes combining datasets straightforward — a sample that appears as row 42 in the genotype matrix should be row 42 in the phenotype matrix:

 genotypes # n_samples × n_snps